DataDog/integrations-core/external_dns/README.md

 ### Configuration

-Edit the `external_dns.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][2], to point to your server and port, set the masters to monitor.
+Edit the `external_dns.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][2], to point to your server and port, and to set the masters to monitor.
 See the [sample external_dns.d/conf.yaml][3] for all available configuration options.

 #### Using with service discovery